-Device Drivers are one of the main reasons why your computer is running at the optimal performance today; they can also be one of the reasons why your computer is running slowly.
+Device Drivers are one of the main reasons why your computer is running at optimal performance today; they can also be one of the reasons why your computer is running slowly.
 When things are running well, computer users might want to view a list of the drivers that are operational.
 This can be a difficult process, which is why we are going to talk about how to view a list of all device drivers via the Command Prompt by using the driverquery command.

-First we need to kick start the Command Prompt app, and for this to happen, users may open the WinX menu in Windows 10 or Windows 8.1 and click on Command Prompt.
+First, we need to kick start the Command Prompt, and for this to happen, users may open the WinX menu in Windows 11, Windows 10 or Windows 8.1 and click on Command Prompt.
 Another way of doing it is to press the Windows Key along with R, and then type CMD in the text box.
 Hit enter and watch as the Command Prompt launches.

 Generate a list of Drivers using driverquery command

 In the Command Prompt, enter the command driverquery.
 This should bring up a list of drivers installed on the system.
 Depending on the number of drivers installed, it may take a while for the screen to fully populate.
 A relatively fast computer should perform these tasks within just a few seconds after the user hits the enter button.

 driverquery command will show the module name of the driver, along with the display name, driver type, and link date.
 However, that is not all, because it is possible to generate more information about these drivers just by using a different parameter.